WLCG-AuthZ-WG/common-jwt-profile/profile.md

 # Introduction

 This document describes how WLCG users may use the available geographically distributed resources without X.509 credentials.
 In this model, clients are issued with bearer tokens; these tokens are subsequently used to interact with resources.
-The tokens may contain authorization groups and/or capabilities, according to the preference of the VO, applications and relying parties.
+The tokens may contain authorization groups and/or capabilities, according to the preference of the virtual organization (VO), applications and relying parties.
+Each VO acts as an _attribute authority_ with its own policies on the issuance and contents of tokens.

 Wherever possible, this document builds on existing standards when describing profiles to support current and anticipated WLCG usage.
 In particular, three major technologies are identified as providing the basis for this system: OAuth2 (RFC 6749 & RFC 6750), [OpenID Connect](http://openid.net/developers/specs/)  and JSON Web Tokens (RFC 7519).
 Additionally, trust roots are established via OpenID Discovery or OAuth2 Authorization Server Metadata (RFC 8414).
 This document provides a profile for OAuth2 Access Tokens and OIDC ID Tokens. **The WLCG Token Profile version described by this document is “1.0”.**